 The elimination of child labour is high on the international political agenda.
 All forms of child labour are set to be abolished by 2025.
 The United Nations has set out development goals in order to achieve this goal.
 All cooperating countries must take action to combat modern slavery, human trafficking and forced labour, including child labour and the recruitment of children as soldiers.
 In the Netherlands, the government, businesses, civil society organisations and trade unions have concluded International Responsible Business Conduct (IRBC) agreements.
 These agreements outline how the parties intend to tackle the risks of malpractices such as child labour and how they should take responsibility for preventing this.
 Agreements have been finalised for the textiles, gold and vegetable proteins sectors.
 The TruStone Initiative natural stone agreement was also put into effect recently, with Arte Groep as one of the signatories.

 Change in mentality takes time

 Now, one year later, Arte Groep succeeded in getting 38 children to school.
-Van den Beucken: 'We're on the right track, but we're also encountering new obstacles.
+Van den Beucken: "We are on the right track, but we are also encountering new obstacles.
 For example, many families leave for the city in the winter.
 To keep the village children in school, we are now setting up hostels.
 Creating a change in mentality takes time, however.
-That's why we hope that the Arte Responsible Stone Foundation can continue its work even after the end of the subsidy period in 2020, so that all of the 250 children in Ballikurava will be able to attend school.
-As an SME, we could not have achieved this without the subsidy'.
+That is why we hope that the Arte Responsible Stone Foundation can continue its work even after the end of the subsidy period in 2020, so that all of the 250 children in Ballikurava will be able to attend school.
+As an SME, we could not have achieved this without the subsidy."

-The Netherlands Enterprise Agency (RVO.nl) commissions the FBK on behalf of the Minister for Foreign Trade and Development Cooperation.
-For information about the fund and conditions visit the Fund against Child Labour (FBK) page.
+The Netherlands Enterprise Agency carries out the FBK on behalf of the Minister for Foreign Trade and Development Cooperation.
+For information about the fund and conditions, visit the Fund against Child Labour page.